 EPA Administrator Scott Pruitt has been swamped by scandal, from taking first-class flights at taxpayer expense to living in a lobbyist’s condo in D.C.

-His long list of ethical transgressions signal Pruitt’s disregard for ethical standards and his close alliance with industries he is responsible for overseeing.
+His long list of ethical transgressions, plus 101 unanswered questions about his tenure [PDF], signal Pruitt’s disregard for ethical standards and his close alliance with industries he is responsible for overseeing.

 A rundown of his ongoing scandals